 Definition of rundown

-In French, we could translate rundown per ascending.
-But let's say that the use of the word "montante" is quite marginal.
-A rundown is, on the Omaha, the succession of 4 cards that follow each other.
-If in your 4 hidden cards you receive 2-3-4-5 or 5-6-7-8 you have a rundown.
+In French, one could translate rundown by montante.
+But let's say that the use of the word "rundown" is quite marginal.
+A rundown is, in Omaha, the succession of 4 cards in a row.
+If you receive 2-3-4-5 or 5-6-7-8 in your four card hand, you have a rundown.
 You can have rundown offsuit, single suited or double suited.
-For example, 2-3-4-5 with 4 different colors is a rundown offsuit (mismatched).
-If you have say 2 spades among your 4 cards, you will get a rundown suited (matching in French) and if you have 2 spades and 2 clubs say, you will get a rundown double suited (DS) for double matching.
+For example, 2-3-4-5 with four different suits is a rundown offsuit.
+If you have, say, 2 spades among your 4 cards, you have a suited rundown and if you have 2 spades and 2 clubs, say, you have a double-suited (DS) rundown.

 How strong is a rundown?

 A rundown is a relatively strong hand.
-Obviously, the higher your rundown is, the stronger it will be.
-And if you have a double matching rundown, it will be even stronger.
-The reason for the strength of these hands is that they connect very well with many paintings.
-Let's imagine a rundown as 4-5-6-7 on a 6-7-2 flop.
-We only have two pairs, but in addition you have a straight draw.
-And if the board is more like A-K-J, those hands will be easy to play; all you have to do is fold, of course.
+Obviously, the higher your rundown, the stronger it will be.
+And if you have a matching double rundown, it will be even stronger.
+The reason for the strength of these hands is that they connect very well with several boards.
+Let's imagine a rundown like 4-5-6-7 on a 6-7-2 flop.
+Not only do you have two pair, but you also have a straight draw.
+And if the board was more like A-K-J, these hands would be easy to play; you'd just fold of course.